Anisakis: Morphology

 Anisakis share the common features of all nematodes: the vermiform body plan, round in cross section, and a lack of segmentation.
 The body cavity is reduced to a narrow pseudocoel.
 The mouth is located anteriorly and surrounded by projections used in feeding and sensation, with the anus slightly offset from the posterior.
 The squamous epithelium secretes a layered cuticle to protect the body from digestive acids.

-As with all parasites with a complex life cycle involving a number of hosts, details of the morphology vary depending on the host and life cycle stage.
-In the stage which infects fish, Anisakis species are found in a distinctive "watch-spring coil" shape.
-They are roughly 2 cm long when uncoiled.
+As with all parasites with a complex life cycle involving several hosts, details of the morphology vary depending on the host and life cycle stage.
+In the stage that infects fish, Anisakis species are found in a distinctive "watch-spring coil" shape.
+They are roughly two centimeters long when uncoiled.
 When in the final host, anisakids are longer, thicker, and more sturdy, to deal with the hazardous environment of a mammalian gut.

 Health implications

-Anisakids pose a risk to human health through intestinal infection with worms from the eating of underprocessed fish, and through allergic reactions to chemicals left by the worms in fish flesh.
+Anisakids pose a risk to human health through intestinal infection with worms from the eating of underprocessed fish and through allergic reactions to chemicals left by the worms in fish flesh.

 Anisakiasis

+Anisakiasis is a human parasitic infection of the gastrointestinal tract caused by the consumption of raw or undercooked seafood containing larvae of the nematode Anisakis simplex.